NE1W01F/Encrypter/README.md

 - Now checks if the file exists
 - Now checks the password is right
+- Error when encrypting and decrypting files

 # Bugs

-- Crashes because the encrypted file is being used by the tool. so if you want to decrypt the file after encrypting it you have to close the program and open it again.
-(Fixed)

-- To many text boxes i want a button to select a file to encrypt and decrypt.
-(if you know how to fix this then please send in your code.)
+- Can't get the it to decrypt the file without having to enter file type

 # New Thing
 - Added EULA
 - Added Icon
+- Bottons that open a file selector